JayBassCodes/Web-Notes/README.md

 This app uses express.js and a JSON file to save your notes online.
 To install and use simply clone this repo to your local machine, install your npm packages with 'npm i' in the terminal, and open in a browser.
-You can also use the link to the Heroku deployment.
+You can also use the link to the Heroku deployment here: https://note-taker-homework1-ada3e39224c6.herokuapp.com/notes